top of page

 2. Any rash suspicious of contagious childhood disease.

-4. Diarrhea accompanied by other symptoms (fever, rash, diarrhea, crankiness, etc.….) or uncontrolled diarrhea (stool runs out of diaper or child unable to get to toilet in time.)
+4. Diarrhea accompanied by other symptoms (fever, rash, diarrhea, crankiness, etc...) or uncontrolled diarrhea (stool runs out of diaper or child unable to get to toilet in time or multiple episodes per day)

-5. Any skin rash, lesion or wounds with bleeding or oozing of clear fluid or pus.
+5. Any skin rash, lesion or wounds with bleeding or oozing of clear fluid or pus, or from any oral cavity.

 6. Conjunctivitis also called “pink eye” with white or yellow discharge.